SetTheoryProdigy/NBU_Robotics/README.md

 This is a project that is being done by the first year students at New Bulgarian University.
 Our group has decided to conseptualize and create a Page Folding Robot.
 We have decided to name it X. The robot has the following characteristics:

-### 1. Body which is acts as a power supply to the robot
+### 1. Body part which is the power supply of the robot
 ### 2. A holding hand which is a helping construction to hold the main hand
 ### 3. A main hand which folds the pages